 e.
 God can provide food for Elijah at a brook that was drying up.

 f.
 God led the Jews into a wilderness.
 They wondered if He could furnish a table in the wilderness.

 g.
 Faith follows the leading of the Lord and trusts God every step along the way.

 h.
 It doesn’t always make sense to our own wisdom to remain by a brook that is drying up or to march into a dry, wilderness area.

 i.
 It may seem safer and wiser to march into a lush, green valley as Lot did in Sodom.

 j.
-God says, “Cease from thine own wisdom.”
-The wisdom from above is always superior.
+God says the wisdom from above is always superior.